brtl-fhc/lolxml-common/README.md

 *evaluated* (expanded and written to the output stream).
 A sym element has a unique id and can contain text (terminal symbols) or special elements, which are evaluated recursively.
 It's a *mixed content* node.
-- A switch element represents a random choice in the evaluation.
+- A switch element represents a random choice in the evaluation (the '|' in the formal notation).
 It can only contain case elements.
-When the runtime finds a switch, it will randomly pick one of its children case nodes and evaluate just that one.
+When the runtime finds a switch, it will randomly pick one of the case nodes and evaluate just that one.
 - The case element is mixed-content as well (it allows text and other special tags).
 - The eval node can be found in mixed-content nodes and is a reference to an